CentOS 7 Install Procedure

 - Don’t change the language; just click ‘Continue’

-- You will be see the following screen, and need to pick the Installation destination and also configure the network connection
+- You will see the following screen, and need to pick the Installation destination and also configure the network connection

 - Click installation destination, for a single boot drive, simply make sure the SSD has a checkmark on it and the partitioning is configured automatically, then click ‘Done’ shown below.